In this Sig Romeo 5 wreview, we will evaluate the features, performance, and overall value of the Sig Sauer Romeo 5 (SOR52001)

 It's lightweight and slick looking for the Sig ROMEO 5.

 Works with magnifier combo.
-Above features the Vortex Micro 3X, read our review here
+The above features the Vortex Micro 3X, read our review here

 Pros